 Low white blood cells, which can cause you to get serious infections, and may lead to death.
 Men who are 65 years or older may be more likely to have these problems.
 Your healthcare provider (HCP):

-Tell your HCP right away if you have any of these symptoms of infection during treatment with JEVTANA: fever (take your temperature often during treatment with JEVTANA), cough, burning during urination, or muscle aches.
+Tell your HCP right away if you have any of these symptoms of infection during treatment with JEVTANA: fever (take your temperature often during treatment with JEVTANA), cough, burning on urination, or muscle aches.

 Also, tell your HCP if you have any diarrhea during the time that your white blood cell count is low.
 Your HCP may prescribe treatment for you as needed.